-Rule #1 of the Stanford GSB Application: Don’t Be Boring
+Rule #1 of the Stanford Business Application: Don’t Be Boring

 Stanford admissions reps won’t tell you this.
 They will tell you to be yourself.
 Be authentic, they say.
 This is terrible advice.

 Don’t get me wrong.
 I am not an advocate (EVER) of lying (or embellishing to the point of disingenuity) on your application.
 Rather, I fall into the happy camp of believers that everyone, in fact, does have something special to offer, some unique angle to exploit for application purposes.
 The problem with the “be yourself and don’t try to impress us” advice, though, is that it lulls applicants into a false belief that they don’t need to try hard.
 You do need to try very hard, and you need to engage in some serious self-analysis and perhaps a few conversations with trusted others so that you can find the bits of yourself that can really shine on an application.
 So pack a picnic and head out to the mountaintop because you have some serious soul-searching to do.

 There is actually a little tip on Stanford’s admissions website that is far more valuable than the “be yourself” nugget:

 “While the Stanford GSB community does include students who have pursued incomparable opportunities, most Stanford MBA students have excelled by doing ordinary things extraordinarily well.
 What you make of an experience matters to us, not simply the experience itself.” [emphasis mine]

 I would use this quote as your guiding principle for shaping your entire application.
 It’s not necessarily your degree, your job, your activities, or your background that will impress Stanford, but your ability to convey your self-awareness, and, more importantly, your ability to sell them on how you have made your ordinary world your extraordinary oyster.

 Rule #2 of Stanford Business School Admissions: Figure Out Your Pack….and Then Get Far Away From Them